ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: Experiments

 \subsection{Case Study and Error Analysis}

-We conduct a case study in the Ubuntu environment to identify potential avenues for system optimization.
+We conduct a case study in the desktop environment to identify potential avenues for system optimization.
 Although our model exhibits robust performance across most scenarios, several limitations have been identified.
 In particular, errors encountered during task execution can be categorized into four primary types: visual perception errors, multi-application coordination failures, operational illusions, and other errors.
-The distribution of these error types is presented in Table~\ref{tab:error_distribution}.
+The distribution of these error types is presented in Figure~\ref{figs:error_analysis}.

-Additional representative examples, including both successful and unsuccessful cases, are provided in Appendix~\ref{apdx:demo} to illustrate the model's capabilities and limitations further.
+Additional representative examples, including both successful and unsuccessful cases, are provided in Appendix~\ref{apdx:demo} to further illustrate the model's capabilities and limitations.